EU Cross-Border Shopping Guide

 and stored under ideal conditions, pouches of tobacco remains fresh for up to twelve

-expect tobacco to become dry / stale when kept for longer than
+months, and would expect tobacco to become dry / stale when kept for longer than

 this when held in ordinary domestic conditions.